cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 ### Validate

-In this example we have setup a simple infrastructure.
+In this example, we have set up a simple infrastructure.
 A virtual instance (VM) was created in the region specified in the Deployment inputs alongside a new network and various other resources.

 * Go to your {{< param cloud >}} console and see the new instance and other resources that were created.
 * You can easily get a list of all deployed nodes by running: